-** Lodging includes Friday and Saturday evening accommodations.
+** All inclusive lodging includes Friday and Saturday evening accommodations.
 Campers must bring own tent, bedding, towels, toiletries, etc. and will have access to the bathhouse.
-All cabin/dorm lodging is based on a shared rate and does not include bedding, towels, toiletries, etc. Attendees may request to share a room/cabin with another attendee.
+All cabin/dorm lodging is based on a shared option and does not include bedding, towels, toiletries, etc. Attendees may request to share a room/cabin with a specified attendee.
 Requests should be given in advance with the understanding that not all requests are guaranteed to be fulfilled.

 Meet the Presenters: